Observable Gravitational Wave Strain at Second Order

 In the scalar-vector-tensor decomposition \cite{Kodama:1984ziu,Mukhanov:1990me,Malik:2008im}, and ignoring vector fluctuations for simplicity, we have that $N^i=\delta^{ij}\partial_j\beta$ and $Y_{ij}=2(\partial_i\partial_j-\delta_{ij}\partial^2/3)E+h_{ij}$, with $h_{ij}$ the TT components usually associated with GWs.
 Note that we exclusively use $\partial^2\equiv \delta^{ij}\partial_i\partial_j$ for the Laplacian.

-A subtle issue is the initial conditions.
-To keep it general, we only fix the relative spacetime background locations of emitter and receiver at rest.
-Namely, we assume they are separated in a direction $n^i$ by a comoving distance $L$, that is $\xvd{(0)\mu}{}-\xve{(0)\mu}{} =(0,L\,n^{i})$.
-We leave $n^{i}$ free as one could imagine a sphere of detectors exchanging EM signals in all directions.
-Fully fixing initial conditions requires specifying the synchronization's time-slice.
-However, one may consider a situation with no initial spacetime fluctuations around the detector, only to be perturbed after emission.
-Time delays due to passing GWs must be independent of such initial uncertainty.
+To keep it general, we do not completely specify the initial time slice, but only fix the relative spacetime background locations of emitter and receiver at rest.
+Namely, we assume they are separated in a direction $n^i$ by a comoving distance $L$, that is we fix $\xvd{(0)\mu}{}-\xve{(0)\mu}{} =(0,L\,n^{i})$ but leave $\xvd{(1)\mu}{}$ and $\xve{(1)\mu}{}$ unspecified.
+This allows us to carry out a consistent gauge invariant derivation.
+We leave $n^{i}$ free, as one could imagine a sphere of detectors exchanging EM signals in all directions.
+Let us emphasize that proper time delays due to passing GWs (which are gauge invariant) must be independent of the specific initial conditions.
+For example, one may consider a situation with no initial spacetime fluctuations around the detector, only to be perturbed after emission.

 \textit{First-order results.}--- Let us take a closer look at first-order corrections, since they also appear at second-order.
 After integrating the null condition, \textit{i.e.} $\kv{\mu}{}\kv{}{\mu}=0$ with $\kv{\mu}{}\equiv dx_\gamma^\mu/d w$ the photon's 4-momentum, we calculate the first-order time delay in \eqref{eq:fc} by integrating by parts and using boundary conditions, which reads